 3.3.1.
 Emission lines of tin

-Three tin emission energies were examined: Sn(Kα), Sn(Kβ) and Sn(Lα) (at energies of 25.27, 28.45, 3.44 keV, respectively). for Sn(Kα) and Sn(Kβ) measurements were performed using a tungsten filter, while Sn(Lα) intensity was measured using a titanium target.
-Since the Sn(Kβ) intensity was significantly lower than that of Sn(Kα) and gave less reproducible results the Sn(Kβ) emission line was rejected.
+Three tin emission energies were examined: Sn(Kα), Sn(Kβ) and Sn(Lα) at 25.27, 28.45, and 3.44 keV respectively.
+Measurements for Sn(Kα) and Sn(Kβ) were performed using a tungsten filter, while Sn(Lα) intensity was measured using a titanium target.
+Since the Sn(Kβ) intensity was significantly lower than that of Sn(Kα) and gave less reproducible results, the Sn(Kβ) emission line was rejected.

-The Sn(Lα) measurements gave good results (SI, fig. S2). while L lines intensity is lower than K lines, indirect measurement resulted in greatly reduced background noise.
-However, the potassium Kα line (3.31 keV) produced significant interference for Sn(Lα).
-Since beverages often contain potassium, it was decided the method would be based on Sn(Kα) intensity measurements.
-It should be noted that due to tin soldering in the instrument, a permanent Sn(Kα) signal (calculated to be 65 mg L-1, by standard addition) is observed at the measuring conditions used.
+The Sn(Lα) measurements gave good results (SI, fig. S2): while L line intensity was lower than K line intensity, this indirect measurement resulted in greatly reduced background noise.
+However, there was significant interference from the potassium Kα line at 3.31 keV.
+Since beverages often contain potassium, it was decided to base the method on Sn(Kα) intensity measurements.
+It should be noted that due to tin soldering in the instrument, a permanent Sn(Kα) signal (calculated to be 65 mg L-1, by standard addition) is observed under the measurement conditions used.
 However, since the signal is stable and consistent in all measurements, it can be discarded by referencing.

 3.3.2.
 Voltage and current

-Emission line intensity is dependent on the source voltage and current, therefore it is essential to find optimized values for the measurement.
-Optimized values were determined by keeping one variable constant and varying the other while examining Sn(Kα) intensity (fig. 1).
+Emission line intensity is dependent on the source voltage and current, therefore it is essential to find the optimal values for the measurement.
+These are determined by measuring Sn(Kα) intensity while keeping one variable constant and varying the other (fig. 1).
 Increasing the voltage shifts the intensity distribution of the continuum radiation towards higher energies.
-Optimized results are obtained when beam energy is slightly higher than the Sn(Kα) absorption edge. optimized voltage is usually equal to about 3 times the binding energy on the analyte line.
+Optimal results are obtained when the beam energy is slightly higher than the Sn(Kα) absorption edge.
+The optimal voltage is usually approximately 3 times the binding energy on the analyte line.

-An aqueous sample containing 50 mg L-1 of tin was measured using voltages of 45-60 kV (current was kept at 5.5 mA).
-As expected, increasing the voltage led to a great increase in the intensity of the Sn(Kα) line, as well as improving the instrument dead time.
-Next, The sample was measured at different currents (4-5.5 mA), at 60 kV.
-The measured intensity was proportional to the current, increasing from 187.41 to 283.43 cps.
-Therefore, a voltage of 60 kV and a current of 5.5 mA were selected for this method.
+An aqueous sample containing 50 mg L-1 of tin was measured using voltages of 45-60 kV at a current of 5.5 mA.
+As expected, increasing the voltage led to a great increase in the intensity of the Sn(Kα) line, as well as reducing the instrument’s dead time.
+The sample was then measured at different currents (4-5.5 mA) at a constant voltage of 60 kV.
+The measured intensity was proportional to the current, increasing from 187.41 to 283.43 cps over the range tested.
+A voltage of 60 kV and a current of 5.5 mA were therefore selected for this method.

 3.3.3.
 Sample volume

 Samples with "infinite thickness" are always preferred for XRF measurements [14].
-Therefore, The effect of different sample volumes on Sn(Kα) intensity was examined.
-Samples of 120 mg L-1 tin with volumes of 2, 3, 4, 5, 6 mL were measured (fig. 2).
-The Sn(Kα) intensity increased with the volume, nearly reaching a constant value ("infinite thickness") at the higher volumes.
-However, in order to avoid spillage from the sample cup, a volume of 5 mL was used.
-Since the samples do not have "infinite thickness", it is important to maintain precisely the same sample volume for all samples.
+The effect of different sample volumes on Sn(Kα) intensity was therefore investigated.
+Samples containing 120 mg L-1 tin with volumes of 2, 3, 4, 5, 6 mL were measured (fig. 2).
+The Sn(Kα) intensity increased with the volume, approaching a constant value ("infinite thickness") at the higher volumes.
+However, it was decided to use a volume of 5 mL to avoid spillage from the sample cup.
+Since the samples do not have "infinite thickness", it is important to maintain precisely the same volume for all samples.

 3.4.
 Analytical parameters